Azure-Samples/azure-health-data-and-ai-samples/samples/fhir-to-fhir/api-for-fhir-to-api-for-fhir/docs/Server_&_App_Config.md

-# FHIR server(Destination) and FHIR Bulk Loader App configuration.
+# Destination FHIR Server and FHIR Bulk Loader App configuration

-This will focus on how to configure destination FHIR server and FHIR Bulk Loader Application settings.
+This appendix will focus on how to configure destination FHIR server and FHIR Bulk Loader Application settings.

 # Destination FHIR server.

 1. Enable Autoscaling
     - Please follow [link](https://learn.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/autoscale-azure-api-fhir) to enable autoscaling and to estimate throughput RUs required.

-    **NOTE** : Need to open Azure support ticket to enable autoscaling for RU's.
+    **NOTE** : You will need to open an Azure support ticket to enable autoscaling for RU's.
 2. Number of RUs
     - Please follow [link](https://learn.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/configure-database) to configure the database RU's as per the data size.

-     **NOTE** : If requirement for RU's is more than 100k, please open Azure support ticket.
+     **NOTE** : If requirement for RU's is more than 100k, please open an Azure support ticket.

 3. Number of Nodes.
     - Default number of nodes per FHIR server is 2.
     - This will auto scale as per the load on FHIR server.

-    **NOTE** : User can increase the default number of node per FHIR server by opening Azure support ticket.
+    **NOTE** : You can request an increase in the default number of node per FHIR server by opening Azure support ticket.
+You may include request for RU, nodes, and throttling limits on the same ticket.

 4. Throttling Concurrency Limit.
     - Default limit is 15.
-    - If user is getting more error for 429's(Throttled) while importing data to FHIR server they can increase the same by opening the Azure support ticket.
+    - If you are getting more errors for 429's(Throttled) while importing data to FHIR server, you can increase the throttling concurrency limit by opening the Azure support ticket.
+You may include request for RU, nodes, and throttling limits on the same ticket.

 ### Suggested Configuration
 Below configration tested for 800 GB NDJson data